Forest Park (St. Louis): The Muny

 The Muny, officially known as the Municipal Theatre Association of St. Louis, has operated in Forest Park since 1916.
 The first production, As You Like It by William Shakespeare, predated the current building by one year; as part of an advertising convention, St. Louis constructed the Municipal Theatre in 1917.
 Starting in 1919, the Muny was incorporated, and more than 1,500 seats in the 11,000-seat amphitheater were reserved as permanently free.

 The Jewel Box

-The Jewel Box, an art deco greenhouse, operates as an event venue and horticultural facility.
+The Jewel Box, an art deco greenhouse, operates as an event venue and horticultural facility located at the intersection of Wells and McKinley Drives in St. Louis, MO.
 The building has nearly 7,500 sqft of display space and is 55 ft high, and it was built in 1936 using funds from the Works Progress Administration.
-The Jewel Box was added to the National Register of Historic Places in 2000.
+The Jewel Box was added to the National Register of Historic Places.

+The Jewel Box underwent a $3.5M major renovation in 2002.
+This included removing all of the old plants and trees and reconfiguring the planting areas to the sides of the building, leaving the interior free.
+Gone are the trees that climbed to the top of the building, obscuring the light.
+Now the Jewel Box is flooded with sunlight that pours in through the top tiers of glass and illuminates the plants below.

+The interior area includes a large fountain and water feature that can be removed for weddings and other events.
+Large pots line both sides of the pond and baskets of plants hang from the ceiling.

-In 2002, the Jewel Box received a $3.5 million renovation, which included the removal and reinstallation of interior plantings, upgrades to the heating and air conditioning systems, and modifications to allow the building to be used for catered events.
+The renovation of the Jewel Box included replacing the mechanical systems, improving the floral display area and adding a catering area so the building can be rented for wedding receptions, corporate meetings and parties.
+There is a new heating and air conditioning system so it will be comfortable inside in the coldest and hottest weather and allows the building to be used for catered events.